Mindy Tsonas Choi

 Cultural Bio

-Along with nearly 200,000 other children, I became part of the late, first wave of international adoptions out of post-war Korea to the US in 1972 at the age of 10 months old.
-I grew up in a loving, upper middle class, all white family and community just north of Boston.
+Along with nearly 200,000 other children, I became part of the latter first-wave of international adoptions out of post-war Korea to the US in 1972 at the age of 10 months old.
+I grew up in a loving, upper middle class, white family and community just north of Boston.
 Though I had access to many “opportunities for a better life”, unnamed and unaware, I deeply struggled with the inherent trauma of my adoption, forced assimilation, and resulting racism and othering for most of my life.

 In my early 30's, just after the arrival of my first child and my first trip back to Korea, creativity became the catalyst and portal through which I would finally begin to explore who I was on my own terms.
-Sharing my art and writing became a practice of being brave with my voice, finding my spirit and medicine, building community, and embodying my truth beyond trauma and oppression.
+Sharing my art and writing became a practice of being brave with my voice, finding my own medicine, building community, reconnecting with spirit, and embodying my truth beyond external trauma and oppression.

 Creativity saved me, where systems, institutions and traditional western therapy, failed.